 Does anyone remember AIG’s financial problems in 2008?
 They were one of the largest American insurance companies out there…and almost lost it all.

-That said; AM Best (insurance company ratings) recently released their list of the world’s largest insurers in 2009 (the most recent data available), ranked by assets.
+Companies like J.D.
+Power and AM Best offer more insight into the money side of things.
+While size is not a guarantee of financial stability, many of the larger insurance corporations do have a better outlook.
+AM Best (insurance company ratings) recently released their list of the world’s largest insurers in 2009 (the most recent data available), ranked by assets.

 Let’s look at a few of the highlights of the list.

 Topping the list is a Japanese company, Japan Post Insurance Co Ltd, with $1,095,621,460,000 in assets.
 Yes, you are reading that correctly…Japan Post has over one trillion dollars in assets.

 Believe it or not, that total is actually down 5.28 percent from the previous year.
 Still not too shabby.

 A French company, Axa SA, snagged the second spot with slightly less than one trillion dollars in assets.

 Their 2009 balance sheet revealed a 5.69 percent increase from 2008, with $962,833,608,000 in assets.

 American International Group, Inc (AIG) was the largest U.S insurance company, and the third largest in the world.
 AIG offers auto, home, life, and a wide range of other insurance products to the average American family.
 AIG isn’t always the cheapest insurance policy.
 Berkshire Hathaway Inc’s GEICO is typically known for the cheapest auto insurance prices.
 But AIG’s network is much larger.

 Rounding out the top five were MetLife, Inc and Prudential Financial, Inc, the only other two insurers from the United States to make it into the top ten, with $539,314,000,000 and $480,203,000,000, in assets, respectively.